Joe7x/StableDiffusionTelegramBot/README.md

-Currently not fully tested.
+# Currently not fully tested.
 Could contain bugs.
 Proceed with caution.
-Requirements.txt file is for NVIDIA gpus only and could not work at all on other devices.
-Needs more testing
+Requirements.txt file is for NVIDIA gpus only and may not work at all on other devices.

--Free space needed 32,5 GB for all models and extra stuff.
-Could probably just download without git lfs.
-(Large file support) and manually download Pruned if less than 4gb ram or Full 5.5gb version if more than 8gb vram.
-NSWF safety filter disabled by default and should work just fine without it by adding nsfw, nude, naked in negative prompt if needed.
+Free space needed ~33 GB for all models and extra stuff.
+NSFW safety filter disabled by default adding nsfw, nude, naked in negative prompt if needed.

 # 1:

 Open Terminal

-Commands are for Arch, Manjaro etc. For other distros slightly different.
+Commands are for Arch, Manjaro etc. For other distros they are slightly different.

 Optional, but highly recommended: "sudo pacman -Syu" to update all other packages